Magnesium (Mg) is the 4th most abundant essential mineral found in the human body .

 Reportedly, DNA polymerase is pretty accurate at copying DNA.
 However, even if copies are perfect, mistakes in DNA sequencing do occur.
 DNA damage can occur as a result of various triggers including viruses, temperature changes, radiation, or in response to reactive toxic chemicals.

 Sufficient magnesium levels are critical to staying alive and well.
-Whereas magnesium deficiency has been linked to a domino effect of horrible health outcomes.
+Whereas magnesium deficiency has been linked to a domino effect of less than desirable health outcomes .

 That said, eating excessive amounts of magnesium, beyond what your body uses every day is not likely to yield any additional health benefits.